Akash-Ubale/Python-Practice/README.md

 This Repository is dedicated for daily python practice.

-Here I will be uploading daily python practice Questions.
+Here I will be uploading daily python practice Questions along with their answeres.